AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 I was a fucking mess and I needed to go but I kept trying to make up my mind.
 I'd sit and thing and I'd be ready to leave.
 I wanted to go home, leave Alex to his life like he wanted.
 And then I'd close my eyes and I would drift into the dreams and then I'd see him again in my dreams and I'd need to see his blue eyes again for real.

-I was washing back and forth and even the walk through city wasn't
+I was washing back and forth and even the walk through city wasn't helping.
+It was nearly six and I made my way back to the Bellagio where Alex was staying as James Hutton.
+Jimmy, Benji kept calling him.
+I wanted to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTM4NzY3MjcsOTI4ODA2OTIsLTExNT
+eyJoaXN0b3J5IjpbODkzMzk2MTQxLC0yMDEzODc2NzI3LDkyOD
-I2MjU5OTMsLTExNzc3NjEyNzFdfQ==
+gwNjkyLC0xMTUyNjI1OTkzLC0xMTc3NzYxMjcxXX0=
 -->